cnp3/ebook/index.rst

 .. only:: html

-   This is an unpolished draft of the second edition of this ebook.
+   This is an unpolished draft of the third edition of this ebook.
 If you find any error or have suggestions to improve the text, please create an issue via https://github.com/CNP3/ebook/issues/new

     The development of this edition of the textbook is carried out on `https://github.com/CNP3/ebook <https://github.com/CNP3/ebook>`_